bibleexchange/courses/poetry/en/406_ecclesiastes_chapter-7.md

 ## Better and balanced living (chapter 7)

 In the remaining six chapters are a mixture of proverbs and narration designed to make the most of life "under the sun."
 In other words, while life under the sun is "vanity," how then should we live?
-Human Wisdom is limited in providing answers.
+Human wisdom is limited in providing answers.
 Notice how skewed and limited wisdom is when God is not included in the equation.

 ### Proverbs on better living (v.
 1–14)